PatrykP3/Recruitment2/README.md

 #### Time complexity

-Assume that data commands are most common and all ahould have complexity of O(log(N)) or better, when N is number of stored variables.
+Assume that data commands are most common and all should have complexity of O(log(N)) or better, when N is number of stored variables.

 #### Space complexity